-Appendices to ICC Women's Twenty20 International Match Playing Conditions
+Appendices to Women's Standard One Day International Playing Conditions

 - A. Definitions

 - B. Equipment

 - 1. The bat

 - 2. The wickets

 - 3. Wicket-keeping gloves

 - C. The venue

 - 1. The pitch and the creases

 - 2. Advertising on grounds, perimeter boards and sight-screens

 - 3. Markings on outfield

-- D. Decision Review System (DRS) and Third Umpire Protocol
+- D. Decision Review System (DRS)

 - E. Calculations

-- F. Super Over

-- G. Application of reserve day

-- H. Use of Electronic Communication Devices
+- F. Use of Electronic Communications Equipment

+- G. Super Over Procedure

-- I. On Field Injury Assessments and Treatment
+- H. On Field Injury Assessments and Treatment